 In both criminal and civil legal proceedings, the term, “I plead the fifth” may come up.
 But what does “I plead the fifth” mean?
 If you have ever witnessed an arrest or seen one on television, you have likely heard a police officer or member of law enforcement say the phrase, “You have the right to remain silent,” to the person being arrested.
 In our article regarding rights police don’t want you to know, we highly recommend invoking this right.
 Here’s why.

 Pleading the fifth means that you refuse to answer a question and are exercising your right to remain silent or provide information to police that might incriminate you while in custody or in court as covered by the Fifth Amendment to the U.S. Constitution.

 This is also referred to as the right against self-incrimination and is laid out in the Fifth Amendment, which is the law that allows you to “plead the fifth.”
-Get the details you need to know about pleading the fifth and how it can affect your case from Board Certified Houston criminal lawyer Mark Thiessen from Thiessen Law Firm.
+Get the details you need to know about pleading the fifth and how it can affect your case from Triple Board Certified Houston criminal lawyer Mark Thiessen from Thiessen Law Firm.

 What is the fifth amendment?